 Planning your wedding comes along with some deadlines.
 You might be wondering about some of these and if you can push them back somewhat or not.
 Don’t!
 It is best to stay on top of things, so you don’t become overwhelmed towards the end and also to ensure you get everything on time.

 Some vendors need to be booked right away because they become fully booked at least a year in advance.
 Other things such as your bridal attire and bridesmaid dresses need to be ordered months in advance, due to production times and alterations, so we’ve put together the perfect list for you to ensure you’re on top of things throughout the process!

-Download this wedding timeline checklist from Marry This today and get started.
+Download this wedding timeline checklist from My Wedding Reception Ideas today and get started.
 You’ll also want to check out our ultimate list below as well that includes a few more things you don’t want to forget!

 First things first – Right away after you get engaged

 - First of all, settle on your budget.
 Figure out how much money you have overall and then break down how much you can allot to each category.

 - Make a Pinterest account and look for inspiration!

 - Narrow down some potential dates – you’ll be able to set one once you’ve decided on your venue.